sesav/scapi-py/README.md

 ## You should know

-It is important to remember that this is a very simple, single-threaded application.
+It is important to understand this is a very simple, single-threaded application.
 Its purpose is to conduct small, quick tests by generating a relatively small number of requests, with the ability to run in almost any environment where Python is available and the `uv` binary can be copied.